How to Create Nature's Sun Catcher Mobiles — Easy Step-by-Step Guide

 - 5

-Once satisfied with the arrangement, peel the backing off the second sheet of contact paper.
+Once you are satisfied with the arrangement of your botanicals, it's time to prepare the top layer.
+Peel the backing off the second sheet of contact paper, exposing its sticky side.

 - 6

-Gently place the second sheet of contact paper, sticky side down, over the first sheet with the nature elements, creating a sealed sandwich.
+Gently place the second sheet of contact paper, sticky side down, over the first sheet with the nature elements.
+Align the edges as precisely as possible to ensure an even seal and prevent any gaps.

 - 7